This post may contain affiliate links. Read the full disclosure

 Van Gogh died here, shooting himself in the chest, and you can also see his final resting place in the village cemetery.
 Do not forget to visit the Absinthe Museum afterwards.

 To get there, take a direct train from Gare du Nord in summer; they run on weekends and start at 9:38.
 Alternately, start from Saint-Lazare or Gare du Nord, direction Pontoise and change at Pontoise for Persan-Beaumont.
 Get off at Auvers.
-Journey time is approximately 1 hour.
+The journey time is approximately 1 hour.

 Just over 2 hours from Paris via Eurostar train